 1. Page Title

-Page title is indicated using the title tag.
-A title tag tells both users and search engines what the topic of a particular page is.
-The title appears as the clickable link on the search engine result, like “Awetext – Online Plain Text Editor and Manipulator” below:
+Page title is indicated using the HTML <title> tag.
+It can be used to tell both users and search engines what the topic of a particular page is.
+Page title usually appears as the clickable link on search engine search result, like "Awetext - Online Plain Text Editor and Manipulator" as shown below:

 2. Description Meta Tag